WOlejniczak/WOlejniczak/README.md

  My name is Wiktor Olejniczak.
 I am the second year Information Technology student at University of Łódź.
  I am interesten in C#/C++

- - Projects that I want to implement in the near future
+ - Projects that I want to implement in the nearest future
  1. A graphic game with physics, enemies and character upgrades :bomb:
  2. Simple GUI desktop application :ghost: